 - I dread wind gusts, so much so that I need to find the safest corner and blast the music so I don’t hear anything.

-- I am currently trying to learn Italian, which is also one of my resolutions for 2018.
+- I am currently trying to learn Italian, which is also one of my goals for 2018.

 - Aside from blogging I love to read, paint and make jewelry.